DiriectorDoc/nFractions/README.md

 * Division
     * `.divide( dividend )` (mimics `/`)

-> Parameters can only be of type number, Fraction, bigint, or [parsebale string](#fractionparsefraction).
+> Parameters can only be of type number, Fraction, bigint, or number-like string.

 * Exponentiation
     * `Fraction.pow( fraction ,  exponent )` (mimics `Math.pow()`)